 Club's largest gift ever will establish Sertoma Club of Norfolk Temporal Bone Laboratory at EVMS

-At the June meeting of the EVMS Foundation Board of Trustees, members of the Sertoma Club of Norfolk presented a check to EVMS for $150,000 to establish the Sertoma Club of Norfolk Temporal Bone Laboratory.
+At a recent meeting of the EVMS Foundation Board of Trustees, members of the Sertoma Club of Norfolk presented a check to EVMS for $150,000 to establish the Sertoma Club of Norfolk Temporal Bone Laboratory.
 It was the largest gift the Norfolk club has ever made to a nonprofit organization.

 Sertoma is an international community-service organization whose members support the cause of helping speech- and hearing-impaired children.
 The Sertoma Club of Norfolk has provided over 50 years of service to the Hampton Roads community, with its primary-service project to assist people with speech, hearing and language disorders.